 - 1. Align the headrest stalks with the holes in the seat.
 Make sure the headrest is facing the correct direction.
-The stalk with the adjustment notches 1 must be installed in the hole with the lock button 2. - Push and hold the lock knob and push the headrest down. - 3.
+The stalk with the adjustment notches (1) must be installed in the hole with the lock knob 2. - 2.
+Push and hold the lock knob and push the headrest down. - 3.
 Properly adjust the headrest before an occupant uses the seating position.